- Introduces you to the foundational pharmaceutical sciences, which are the building blocks of pharmacy

 A Fast Start with Familiar Favorites

 We won’t ask you to spend months revisiting prerequisite course work you’ve already completed.
 Instead you start with our unique Pharmacy Bridging Course that involves five modules in the first month:

 - Organic chemistry

-During these short courses, you review the basic subject matter while exploring its connection and application to pharmacy-specific problems.
+During the Pharmacy Bridging Course, you review the basic subject matter while exploring its connection and application to pharmacy-specific problems.